 To sum up, ARCHiVe pursues is mission to digitise and make the most of the Fondazione Cini’s rich documentary heritage by working in collaboration with its research institutes.
 This also means involving other organisations and scholars in studying new methods of preserving and transmitting the Foundation’s heritage by means of digital technologies.
 Lastly, it provides training activities for people working in the digital cultural heritage sector.

-The Factum Foundation for Digital Technology in Conservation is a not-for-profit organisation founded in 2009 in Madrid by Adam Lowe.
+The Factum Foundation for Digital Technology in Preservation is a not-for-profit organisation founded in 2009 in Madrid by Adam Lowe.
 It works alongside its sister company, Factum Arte, a multi-disciplinary workshop in Madrid dedicated to digital mediation in

 contemporary art and the production of facsimiles.
 The Foundation was established to demonstrate the importance of documenting, monitoring, studying, recreating and disseminating the world’s cultural heritage through the rigorous development of high-resolution recording and re-materialization techniques.
 The Foundation’s activities include: building digital archives for preservation and further study, creating and organizing touring exhibitions, setting up training centres for locals to learn the different technologies developed by the Foundation to record their own cultural heritage, and producing exact facsimiles as part of a new approach to conservation and restoration.